uday1and100/Spam-classifier-using-logistic-regression-and-natural-language-processing-/README.md

-# SPAM CLASSIFIER USING LOGISTIC REGRESSION
+# SPAM CLASSIFIER USING LOGISTIC REGRESSION and NATURAL LANGUAGE PROCESSING
 The project focusses on building a spam classifier using the popular sms data set from the uci machine learning repository. concepts of NLP,classfication using logistic regressing are implemented to build this project.
 # contents